theNewDynamic/oregonsadventurecoast.com/content/lodgingitems/OAC-VR-15.md

   Cottage on the outside ~ Zen-like interior with lots of color on the inside.
 The entire house and yard are for Your use.
 The back yard has a fire pit & lots of wood.
 Garage attached to house w garage door opener.
 website: 'https://www.airbnb.com/rooms/19056270'
 amenityList:
-  - amenitySelect: '5'
+  - 5 - Pet Friendly
-  - amenitySelect: '6'
+  - 6 - WiFi Available
-  - amenitySelect: '7'
+  - 7 - Kitchens Available
 ---